OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 1. Visit a faucet such as [Bware Labs' Arbitrum Stylus Testnet faucet](https://bwarelabs.com/faucets/arbitrum-stylus-testnet).
 2. Enter your wallet address.
 3. Click `Claim` to receive your testnet ETH.
-Some faucets may offer additional steps to get more tokens.
+Some faucets may require additional steps to get more tokens.

 After these steps, you should see Sepolia ETH in your Sepolia testnet wallet.